 With the foundation of International Coach Federation (ICF) in 1995, we got sets of established standards, competencies, accreditation of both coaches and training courses for coaches.
 These standards, competencies and accreditations played a major role in clarifying the prerequisites to become a coach.
 Hence, professional coaching witnessed a rapid growth in the early 2000.

 If we are to talk about the present-day scenario of coaching, a recent ICF report conducted by PWC indicates that the global coaching industry recorded a market value exceeding $2.4 billion in the year 2019.
 A global LinkedIn search for “coaches” conducted in April 2020 sees around 6,280,000 results.
-We can, thus, assume that coaching as a profession has come a long way since its early inception.
+We can, thus, assume that the prospects of a coaching career have come a long way since its early inception.

-Coaching could be rewarding personally (in terms of job satisfaction) and professionally (in terms of your financial benefits) and aspiring coaches may find the above numbers quite intriguing.
+A career in coaching could be rewarding personally (in terms of job satisfaction) and professionally (in terms of your financial benefits) and aspiring coaches may find the above numbers quite intriguing.
 Hence, you may wish to learn more about what is coaching or, most importantly, what it is not and how to become a coach before you take the final plunge.
-With this blog post, we hope to guide you on how to become a coach and help set your expectations on the right track.
+With this blog post, we hope to guide you on how to become a coach and help set your expectations on the right track towards career coaching.

 What coaching is and what it is not